compuphase/Make-plus/README.md

 ```
 When we had written "vpath" instead of ".path", there would not have been "./obj" and "./bin" subdirectories on the command lines.

 You can clear the VPATH list by putting no path name on the `vpath` command.
 For the target-path list, you use the same syntax on the `.path` command.
 You could set a global `.path` by omitting the pattern (but I do not see the point).
-You may mix `vpath` and `.path`, but there is probably little use in that.
+You may mix `vpath` and `.path` for the same extension, but there is probably little use in that.

 ## Descriptive aliases for automatic variables
 The predefined variables for targets and prerequisites are cryptic and difficult to remember.
 This version adds variables with longer (descriptive) names, as an alias for these automatic variables.